 Lisl Dunlop has more than 25 years of experience in antitrust and competition issues, including counselling, litigation and transactions.
-Lisl guides clients through the antitrust-related aspects of mergers and acquisitions, joint ventures and other combinations, and sales and distribution matters.
-She also represents clients in antitrust agency investigations and has represented major corporations in complex antitrust litigations.
+She guides clients through the antitrust-related aspects of mergers and acquisitions, joint ventures and other combinations, and sales and distribution matters.
+She also represents clients in antitrust investigations, and has represented major corporations in complex antitrust litigations.
 Lisl has significant experience advising leading US and multinational companies in a broad range of industries, including the media, technology and healthcare sectors.
-For her healthcare clients, Lisl provides antitrust and strategic advice in evaluating value-based payment initiatives, the establishment and operation of ACOs and independent physician networks, financial and clinical integration issues, and other transactions and collaborations.
-Lisl began her career in Australia, and in addition to the US has also practised in the UK.
-Her wide-ranging international experience includes appearing before US federal and state antitrust enforcement agencies, the European Commission, and UK and Australian antitrust authorities.
-Additionally, she has coordinated the multijurisdictional defence of transactions throughout the world.
-Lisl’s experience in competition matters in a broad range of jurisdictions brings added value to clients that conduct business internationally and interact with different legal systems and regulators.

-Lisl’s recent publications on antitrust include the following: Co-author, “New York Attorney General's Cartel Bust Is Just the Beginning” (Crain’s New York Business, June 2018); Co-author, “Net Neutrality: From Rules to Enforcement” (Electronic Retailing Association, December 2017); “Certificates of Public Advantage: Bypassing the FTC in Healthcare Mergers” (Competition, Winter 2017–2018); “Why Amazon's Whole Foods Buy Is Likely to Be Cleared” (Law360, June 2017).
+Ms Dunlop’s recent publications on antitrust include the following, as co-author: “Judge Moves Aetna/CVS Deal Into Unchartered Tunney Act Waters” (Bloomberg Law, June 2019); “Navigating Vertical Mergers in Healthcare Through a Shifting Enforcement Landscape” (Competition Policy International, May 2019); “New York Attorney General's Cartel Bust Is Just the Beginning” (Crain’s New York Business, June 2018); and “Net Neutrality: From Rules to Enforcement” (Electronic Retailing Association, December 2017).